VandersonAssis/url-shortener-docker-compose/README.md

 - Open the command line tool and navigate into the directory of the docker-compose.yml.
 - Run "docker-compose up" command.

-Please wait until the database container is up, it takes a little while.
+Please wait until the database container is up, it takes up to two minutes.
 After it is up, access the application on this url http://localhost:15000/shortener.

 # Deploy it manually (YOU'LL GONNA GET HURT)
 Of course, to run the application using the above method, you'll have to have Docker installed in your machine, but if you don't have it or don't want it, then just follow the following steps.